-It feels luxurious, creamy, and packs a freaking-amazing wallop of revitalizing ingredients like almond oil, matcha butter, and beetroot extracts to give low po hair an instant surge of hydration.
+It feels luxurious, creamy, and packs a freaking-amazing wallop of revitalizing ingredients like shea butter, mafura oil, and manuka honey to give low po hair an instant surge of hydration.

 For maximum benefits, you can also use this mask with a hooded hair steamer.

 This intensifying mask delivers moisture and nourishment to any hair type or texture, regardless of density or hair porosity.